Log-benjamin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 14 Task Script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 The 15 Task Script changes the owner and the group owner of _hello to vincent and staff respectively.

+The 16 Task Script changes the owner of the file hello to betty only if it is owned by the user guillaume.